mdns-js/node-mdns-js/README.md

 ==========

 Pure JavaScript/NodeJS mDNS discovery implementation.
+It's definitely not a full implementation at the current state and it will NOT work in the browser.

-A lot of the functionality is copied from https://github.com/GoogleChrome/chrome-app-samples/tree/master/mdns-browser but adapted for node.
+The starting inspiration came from https://github.com/GoogleChrome/chrome-app-samples/tree/master/mdns-browser but adapted for node.
+It's not much left of that now though.

 Install by